Reasons For Your Child’s Puffy Gums

 The first things to look out for when it comes to your gums are color and sensitivity.
 For most people, healthy gums are light pink and fit tightly around teeth.
 Keep in mind that some people do have naturally darker gums.
 This coloring can be normal as well.

 The main thing to look out for is sudden changes in color or texture.
-For example, if you notice that your gums suddenly appear significantly redder than they have ever been, that may be a sign of an oral condition.
+For example, if you notice that your gums suddenly appear significantly redder than they have been, that may be a sign of an oral condition.

 Your gums should also be painless and free of swelling or discomfort.
 As for texture, gums should be somewhat firm to the touch.
 They shouldn’t be too easy to wiggle around or shift.
 Sudden puffiness or swelling can also be a sign of unhealthy gums.